 What is Financial Reporting?

-Financial reporting is the structured process of recording, summarising, and presenting a company’s financial data to show its performance and position.
-It includes reports shared with investors, creditors, regulators, and the public.
-While closely related to accounting, reporting is the final output that turns daily transactions into a clear financial summary.
+Financial reporting is the process of recording, summarising, and presenting financial data to show a company’s performance and position.
+It transforms daily transactions into structured reports for investors, creditors, regulators, and the public.

-At its core, financial reporting promotes transparency.
-In a market shaped by volatility and scrutiny, clear and timely information builds trust.
-It goes beyond standard statements to include footnotes, management discussion and analysis, and supporting schedules that explain the numbers.
+At its core, financial reporting promotes transparency and trust.
+Beyond financial statements, it includes footnotes, management discussion, and supporting schedules that explain the numbers.

 Financial reporting serves both external and internal audiences.
-External reports must follow standards such as AASB or IFRS to ensure consistency and comparability between companies.
-Internal reports are more flexible and focus on operational details like segment performance and budget variances.
+External reports follow AASB or IFRS, while internal reports focus on operational insights such as segment performance and budget variances.

-Technology has expanded the role of financial reporting.
-What was once mainly historical now includes real time data and forward looking forecasts.
-With modern accounting software for business, finance teams can automate data collection and reporting, allowing them to play a more strategic role in guiding future decisions.
+Technology has expanded financial reporting from historical records to real time insights and forecasts.
+With modern accounting software for bussiness, finance teams can automate reporting and support strategic decision making.

 The Purpose of Financial Reporting